easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_QUICK_REFERENCE.md

 # Phase 14: Quick Reference Card

 ## The Vision
-**Transform Q-IDE into the most advanced, intuitive IDE in the world**
+**Transform Top Dog into the most advanced, intuitive IDE in the world**

 ---